Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem

-Then $[3,2]$ is a \cll{3}-node, $[4,2]$ is an $\cll{A},\cll{B},\cll{C}\}$-node, and there is no candidate for the color of $[5,2]$.
-This contradiction proves~(*).
-It immediately follows that the row $[i,2]$, $i\in \ZZ$, is colored periodically with period $[6,0]$ by new colors.
+It immediately follows that the row $[i,2]$, $i\in \ZZ$, is colored periodically with period $[6,0]$ with new colors.
 We divide this situation into two subcases, depending on the number of different colors in this row.